syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Range.md

 ## ValueChangeMode

-The ValueChangeMode property is used for changing the value based on the touch of the `SfRangeSlider` control , it consist of two types
+The ValueChangeMode property changes the value based on the touch of the `SfRangeSlider` control.
+It consists of the following two types

 * Default
 * OnThumbPress

-N> Default value for the ValueChangeMode property is `Default`.
+N> The default value of the ValueChangeMode property is `Default`.

 ### Default

-Value gets updated when we touch inside the control.
+The value is updated when you touch inside the control.

 {% tabs %}